HuRef: HUman-REadable Fingerprint for Large Language Models: Vector Direction of LLM Parameters and the Invariant Terms

-Note that we are not simply including all tokens of a vocabulary or tokens in a certain sentence for $\displaystyle \mX$, and instead, we use $\hat{\displaystyle \mX}$ in these terms.
+Note that for \(\hat{\displaystyle \mX}\) in these terms, we don't include all tokens from a vocabulary or tokens in a specific sentence; instead, we select a subset of tokens.
 There are two problems if we directly use all tokens' embeddings $\displaystyle \mX$.
 First, using the whole embedding matrix will make the terms unnecessarily large and of variable size between different models.
-Second, more importantly, since it is fairly common to inherit a base model with an augmented vocabulary, i.e., to append a set of new tokens at the end of the original vocabulary, the invariant terms will result in different sizes and are not comparable in this case.
+Second, more importantly, since it is common to inherit a base model with an augmented vocabulary, i.e., to append a set of new tokens at the end of the original vocabulary, the invariant terms would have different sizes and be incomparable.
 Third, if we designate specific tokens instead, the selected tokens may not always exist in all LLMs being tested.
-As a result, we carefully choose the tokens to be included in $\hat{\displaystyle \mX}$, by following these steps: \begin{enumerate}[label=\arabic*., nosep] \item Select a sufficiently big corpus as a standard verifying corpus. \item Tokenize the corpus with the LLM's vocabulary, and sort all tokens in the vocabulary according to their frequency. \item Delete all tokens in the vocabulary that don't show up in the corpus. \item Among the remaining tokens, select the least frequent $K$ tokens as the tokens to be included in $\hat{\displaystyle \mathbf{X}}$. \end{enumerate} Here, using a standard corpus ensures that the resulting tokenization will be identical if a certain model's vocabulary is a subset of another; the sufficiently large corpus stabilizes the frequencies of tokens in the vocabulary and provides enough chance for as many tokens as possible to show up.
+Consequently, we carefully choose the tokens to be included in $\hat{\displaystyle \mX}$, by following these steps: \begin{enumerate}[label=\arabic*., nosep,leftmargin=*] \item Select a sufficiently big corpus as a standard verifying corpus. \item Tokenize the corpus with the LLM's vocabulary and sort all tokens according to their frequency. \item Delete all tokens in the vocabulary that don't show up in the corpus. \item Among the remaining tokens, select the least frequent $K$ tokens as the tokens to be included in $\hat{\displaystyle \mX}$. \end{enumerate} Here, using a standard corpus ensures that the resulting tokenization will be identical if a certain model's vocabulary is a subset of another; the sufficiently large corpus stabilizes the frequencies of tokens in the vocabulary and provides enough chance for as many tokens as possible to show up.
 Deleting zero-shot tokens automatically sweeps off augmented tokens.
 Selecting the rarest tokens minimizes potential affections brought by parameter updates in subsequent training processes.
-A properly large $K$ will ensure a large enough set of tokens are included, making the resulting invariant terms more generally representative.
-More importantly, it will make all the invariant terms have the same size across all LLMs, regardless of their original sizes.
-In practice, we choose $K=4096$.
+A properly large $K$ will ensure a large enough set of tokens is included, making the resulting invariant terms more generally representative.
+More importantly, it will make all the invariant terms have the same size across all LLMs, regardless of their original sizes, i.e., $\displaystyle \mM_a, \displaystyle \mM_b, \displaystyle \mM_f \in \mathbb{R}^{K \times K}$, regardless of the index of the layer or LLM sizes.

-We show the cosine similarity between the invariant terms in~\autoref{normal cosine similarities}.
-Although not as perfect as the parameter's cosine distances, they still preserve a high correlation to the base model.